Discrete Approximate Circle Bundles: Technical Details

-In this section, we provide the details of the constructions and classifications of the two non-trivial circle bundle models described in the Implementations section.
-Since both models are associated with quotients of $SO(3)$, we begin by describing principal $\mathbb{S}^{1}$-bundle structures for $SO(3)$ and its universal cover $\mathbb{S}^{3}$. \\
+In this section, we provide some details of the construction and classification of the circle bundle underlying the dataset used in Section~\ref{sec: Densities}.
+The bundle is obtained as a quotient of the classical principal $\mathbb{S}^{1}$-bundle over $\mathbb{S}^{2}$ with total space $SO(3)$, briefly described below:\\

 For any $v\in\mathbb{S}^{2}$ and $\theta\in\mathbb{R}$ let $R_{v,\theta}\in SO(3)$ denote the counterclockwise rotation by $\theta$ about $v$.
 Fixing a $v_{0}\in \mathbb{S}^{2}$, we obtain a right $\mathbb{S}^{1}$-action defined by $A\cdot e^{i\theta} = AR_{v_{0},\theta}$.
 One can easily verify that this action is free and that the orbits are precisely the fibers of the map $\pi:SO(3)\to \mathbb{S}^{2}$ defined by $\pi(A) = Av_{0}$.
 We conclude that $(SO(3),\pi, \mathbb{S}^{2})$ is a principal $\mathbb{S}^{1}$-bundle.
 Moreover, the isomorphism class of this bundle does not depend on the choice of $v_{0}$.
 To see this, observe that for any $v_{0},v_{1}\in\mathbb{S}^{2}$ and $B\in SO(3)$ such that $Bv_{0} = v_{1}$, the map $F:SO(3)\to SO(3)$ by $F(A) = AB^{-1}$ is an equivariant bundle isomorphism.
 We therefore take $v_{0} = e_{1}$ without loss of generality in what follows.\\